open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

 ## Using a service from a React component

 In this section, we will customize the `empty` app's UI (in `src/apps/empty`).
+At the time of this writing, the framework does not contain a lot of builtin services we could use for our example, so the following use case is somewhat constructed.

+Consider an app embedded as a custom component into some site.
+It can be useful to change the component's attributes from inside the application, for example to allow the surrounding site to apply different styles to the component (e.g. by using [attribute selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors)).

-Our objective is to add a custom CSS class to the application's root `div` from our React UI.
+Our objective in this section is to add a custom attribute to the component by pressing a button in our app's UI.

-To obtain a reference to the root `div`, we need the service implementing `"runtime.ApplicationContext"`.
+By default, services or UI components inside the app do not get a reference to the app's custom element.
+However, the builtin service implementing `"runtime.ApplicationContext"` can be used to achieve that goal.

 Thus, we edit our app's `build.config.mjs` to state that the UI requires a reference of the service:

 ```js